OUR ACADEMIC PROGRAMS

 Both of these majors prepare you to succeed in an exciting and evolving industry, educating you in the technological advances that are influencing methods for how we share the written word.
 You will explore different genres and analyze how writers speak through their works of literature.
 Our supportive and challenging workshop setting will help you develop your own voice, become adept at writing for digital and print platforms, and learn how to structure and craft your stories so they move your audience.
 You will also learn about the business of publishing, with courses and internships at some of the country’s best publishing houses, including headquarters located right here in Boston.

 Business Studies for Communication and the Arts Comedy Writing and Performance Dance Dramatic Writing Entrepreneurial Studies Esports Communication Fiction Hearing and Deafness Individually Designed Minor Journalism Leadership and Management Marketing Communication Media Studies Narrative Nonfiction Nonprofit Communication Photography Podcasting, Radio, and Streaming Media Poetry Political Communication Political Polling Pre-law Public Diplomacy

 Liberal Arts Minors

 African American and Africana Studies Art History Digital Media and Culture Economics

-The Honors Program is an intellectual and creative community that provides a four-year, interdisciplinary, collaborative learning experience for incoming students of exceptional ability.
+The Honors Program is an intellectual and creative community that provides a four-year, interdisciplinary, collaborative learning experience for incoming students.
 It supplements major study with a challenging liberal arts curriculum composed of interdisciplinary seminars, collaborative research projects, and faculty-directed independent study.
-Selection to the program is competitive, and only first-year students (in any major, other than the Global BFA in Film Art, the Global BA in International and Political Communication, or the BCE programs in Australia and Switzerland) applying for fall admission are eligible.
+Selection to the program is competitive, and only first-year students (in any major, other than Interdisciplinary Studies, the Global BFA in Film Art, the Global BA in International and Political Communication, or the BCE programs in Australia and Switzerland) applying for fall admission are eligible.